-Required Courses Credit Hours

 Machine Tool Foundations 18 Hours Required

-MEH 1103 Introduction to Machine Process 3
+MEH 1103 Introduction to Machine Process

 MEH 1203 Basic Blueprint Reading 3

 MEH 1206 Basic Lathe Operation 6

 MEH 1406 Basic Mill Operation 6

-This certificate program will count toward the Technical Certificate in Machine Tool Technology 159
+This program is ineligible for financial aid.
+This certificate program will count toward the Technical Certificate in Machine Tool Technology.

-This certificate program will count toward the A.A.S. in Gunsmithing Technology
+This certificate program will count toward the A.A.S. in Gunsmithing Technology.